chasdabigone/Custody-Free-Quipuswap-Wrapper/docs/quipuswap_maker_ceiling.md

 `minTradeDelaySec`: The amount of time in seconds that must pass before another swap is allowed.

+In addition, risk can be mitigated by only keeping a certain balance available in the contract at any one time.

 ## Example configurations
 * **Bailout fund** - similar to Youves' bailout system, a high spread amount and trade delay of 0 allows batch swaps when someone needs to buy a lot of kUSD at a high premium.<br>